josephruocco/josephruocco.github.io/_posts/2026-04-18-lockscreen-game-updates.md

 ---
 layout: post
-title: "What I shipped this week (and why I stopped looking for new ideas)"
+title: "What I shipped this week"
 ---

 Spent the last couple weeks just iterating on [Lockscreen Game](https://lockscreengame.josephruocco.net) instead of starting anything new.
 I kept noticing small issues to fix or add so it's been preoccupying me for longer than I thought.